doctrine/migrations/README.markdown

       ++ migrated

-Now if we check the status again you will see everything is updated!
+By checking the status again you will see everything is updated:

     $ ./doctrine migrations:status
     Doctrine Command Line Interface